grafana/alloy/docs/sources/reference/cli/environment-variables.md

 ### GOMEMLIMIT

-Normally the [Go runtime][runtime] will release memory back to the Operating System when requested.
-In certain environments this may cause issues such as Out of Memory errors.
-The `GOMEMLIMIT` variable is a numeric value in bytes with an optional unit suffix.
-The supported suffixes include B, KiB, MiB, GiB, and TiB.
-This should not be treated has a hard limit.
-The process can use more memory if that memory is required.
-A rough number is to set `GOMEMLIMIT` to 90% of the maximum amount of memory usage.
-For example if you wanted to keep memory usage below `10GiB` then use `GOMEMLIMIT=8GiB`.
+Usually, the [Go runtime][runtime] will release memory back to the operating system when requested.
+In some environments, this may cause issues such as Out Of Memory (OOM) errors.
+You can use the `GOMEMLIMIT` environment variable to set a soft memory cap and limit the maximum memory {{< param "PRODUCT_NAME" >}} can use.
+You can set `GOMEMLIMIT` to a numeric value in bytes with an optional unit suffix.
+The supported unit suffixes are `B`, `KiB`, `MiB`, `GiB`, and `TiB`.
+Don't treat the `GOMEMLIMIT` environment variable as a hard memory limit.
+{{< param "PRODUCT_NAME" >}}  processes can use more memory if that memory is required.
+A rough number is to set `GOMEMLIMIT` to is 90% of the maximum memory required.
+For example, if you want to keep memory usage below `10GiB`, use `GOMEMLIMIT=8GiB`.

 #### Automatic setting of GOMEMLIMIT